What Do Most People Use CBD for?

 CBD distillate is made by extracting the CBD or cannabidiol oil from the cannabis plant.
 Many people raise their eyebrows when hearing the word “cannabis,” immediately thinking of marijuana or its psychoactive ingredient, THC (tetrahydrocannabinol).
 While the two may be related, they are definitely not the same.
 And the two compounds have very different effects on the body.

 Unlike THC, CBD comes from the industrial hemp plant and does not produce any psychoactive effects.
 This is because industrial hemp is nearly free of the psychoactive THC, containing less than 0.3% by law.
-That doesn’t mean CBD isn’t effective.
+That doesn’t mean CBD isn’t interesting.
 One of over 100 cannabinoid chemicals found in cannabis, CBD is one of the most intriguing.
-In fact, this natural plant compound is sought after by millions to support them through various conditions.
+In fact, this natural plant compound is widely sought after by millions of people.

 What CBD Isn’t